jdk137/eurocup/README.md

 # eurocup
-Euro cup champion predict and game result present
+Euro cup champion prediction and knockout game result presentation.

 Based on d3.js and jquery.js.
 Data can be refreshed every hours base on gamble website.